 top of page

-Which was part of the problem, to be frank.
+Which was part of the problem, I think.
 Those of us that swam on past the summer didn’t stop to consider if business as usual was still best under different circumstances.
-Fear not, dear reader, nothing went terribly wrong, but as the water and air temps cooled, the realization quickly set in that swimming cold has entirely different conditions, needs, risks.
-The big moment of consideration came on a brisk Saturday in October, air about 14C, water 12C, gentle breeze.
-To a hardened cold-water swimmer, 12C water is not really all that cold, but it was my first time at this temp, and I was still learning.
+Nothing went terribly wrong, but as the water and air temps cooled, the realization quickly set in that swimming cold has entirely different conditions, needs, risks.
+The big moment of realization came on a brisk Saturday in October, air about 14C, water 12C, gentle breeze.
+To a hardened cold-water swimmer, 12C water is not really all that cold, but it was my first time at this temp, and I was still learning how cold worked.
 It was also the first time water “felt” cold to me; I stood in the shallow end, hugging my torso and doing the silly bent knee shuffle one does when one wants to delay submersion.
 Brrrrr, water’s chilly, I thought, best head right on in.
 I fixed my goggles, marched in up to my neck, dove under quickly, and immediately pushed off to start my swim, ahead of the others.
 My stroke rate was wild, trying to rev up my core temp.
-We can talk about how stupid all that was here, but more important is what happened next.
+We can talk about how stupid all that was here, but more important is what happened next...

-Roughly 4 minutes later, and about 200 meters from shore, I was overtaken but a hot heat sensation across my chest and my breathing went short and hard.
-I stopped swimming and floated quietly in place, also realizing I was alone on the water.
-Shit, was this the onset of cardiac distress, I thought, shit, feels really weird.
-I rubbed at my chest wall, I wasn’t feeling any superficial pain, just a strange heat wrapped around the front of my torso.
-I waited for Gen to catch up, we chatted briefly, laughing about how chilly the water was and how nuts we were to be swimming in it.
-The sensation of heat remained with me, but a self-check in that moment revealed everything else was just fine, even my breathing had calmed.
+Roughly 4-5 minutes later, and about 200 meters away from shore, I was overtaken but a hot heat sensation across my chest and my breathing went short and hard.
+I stopped swimming and floated quietly in place, realizing I was alone on the water.
+Shit, was this the onset of a cardiac event, I thought, shit, feels really weird.
+I rubbed at my chest wall, I wasn’t feeling any pain, just a strange flush of heat wrapped around the front of my torso.
+I waited for my friend Gen to catch up, we chatted briefly, laughing about how chilly the water was and how nuts we were to be swimming in it.
+The sensation of heat remained with me, but a self-check in that moment told me everything was just fine, even my breathing had calmed.
 We swam off, I did 3 laps round the island (2400m), the sensation of heat lessened by the halfway point and was entire gone by the end of the third lap.
 I later learned that this had been my first time experiencing both cold shock (the body’s natural response to cooling of the skin, which includes gasping and laboured breathing) and significant peripheral vasoconstriction (circulation redirects some blood flow away from the extremities to the torso to protect vital organs, in my case, producing the sensation of heat).
 It’s possible – most likely, even – that my body had experienced these before but they were imperceptible to me, but at this point in my training, 12C was the threshold point that brought them on strong.
+My "internal heater" has stayed with me, and sometimes shows up when I'm working hard.

 Pic above right is my first ever cold water swim.
 Here are the lessons learned that day: